863 Clinical Psychologist jobs in the United Kingdom

 Contract: Permanent, 52 weeks

 We understand the value of helping our employees develop in their careers.
-For clinicians to achieve their Continued Professional Development (CPD) goals we offer a £2000 training allowance, so that you can complete role specific training tailored to your individual requirements once your probation has been completed.
+For clinicians to achieve their Continued Professional Development (CPD) goals we offer a £2000 training allowance, so that yo can complete role specific training tailored to your individual requirements once your probation has been completed.

-About the role
+About the Group:

 Essential Criteria: